parashivbrl/gltf-glb-importer-for-maya-docs/docs/faq.md

     5. **Asset source**: Assets from Khronos Sample Assets, Maya/Babylon exporter, or Blender/glTF 2.0 exporter typically work best

 ??? question "Can I import animations from glTF/glb files?"
     Yes!
 The plugin supports animation import including skeletal animations, transform-based animations, and morph targets.
 Configure your animation settings using the [Animation Settings](animation_settings.md) options before importing.
+You can enable "Open Time Editor Window" to automatically open Maya's Time Editor after import for immediate access to animation clips.
 You can also use the [Show Animation Clips](show_animation_clips.md) feature to manage multiple animation clips, which are automatically organized in Maya's Time Editor.

 ??? question "How do I handle material variants?"
     Material variants are supported through the [Show Material Variants](show_material_variants.md) feature.
 This allows you to switch between different material configurations defined in your glTF file.